fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

     techniques in
     [Lab 11]

-Optimizer

-:   Choosing a better optimizer than plain old Mini-batch Gradient
+Optimizer: Choosing a better optimizer than plain old Mini-batch Gradient
     Descent (and tuning its hyperparameters) is also quite important.
 We will see several advanced optimizers in
     [Lab 11]

-Batch size

-:   The batch size can have a significant impact on your model's
+Batch size: The batch size can have a significant impact on your model's
     performance and training time.
 The main benefit of using large batch sizes is that hardware accelerators like GPUs can process them efficiently (see